clickberry/auth-api-nodejs/README.md

 * [License](#license)

 # Architecture
-The application is a web api service with database and messaging service dependencies.
+The application is a REST API service with database and messaging service dependencies.

 # Technologies
 * Node.js